tkhamez/neucore/doc/Install.md

 ```

 The above will automatically start the container when the server is started if the Docker daemon is running.
+The application will be available on port 8080, e.g. http://localhost:8080.

 This is how you stop and restart the container or remove it completely: